France in October

 Go Wine Tasting or Go to a Wine Harvest Festival

-harvestFall brings grape harvests to France and October is a great time to check out the many vineyards around the country and go wine tasting.
-I am a big fan of Autumn in the Loire, and by October the leaves should be a mixture of fiery reds and oranges.
-You can wine taste and check out the Castles of the Loire made even more beautiful surrounded by changing leaves.
-Since October is the main month of the vendanges (grape harvest), you will find the country side abuzz with the life.
+Fall brings grape harvests to France, and October is a great time to check out the many vineyards around the country and sip on some vin.
+I am a big fan of autumn in the Loire Valley, and by October the leaves should be a mixture of fiery reds and oranges.
+You can taste wine and check out the castles of the Loire, made even more beautiful surrounded by changing leaves.
+Since October is the main month of the vendanges, you will find the country side abuzz with the life.

 >>Find out more about Wine Tasting in France.
 Or, if you are interested in learning more about French wine and the different regions or appellations of French wine, read A Guide to French Wine and French Wine: Understanding the 4 Categories